mnthnx64/robotic-vae/README.md

 - How to train the model?
   - Train the VAE first and then the classifer or
   - Train both VAE and classifer simultaneously?

+## Training Pipeline
+Train the VAE first
+Use the VAE's encoder and the classifer to train the classifer